module Bitvector: sig end

 given bitvector theory or it returns a list of equations

-is equivalent (in the theory of bitvectors) with b
+is equivalent (in the theory of bitvectors) with b.
+The terms ei

 may contain fresh bitvector constants.